 If you’re tempted to skip the exam prep, keep in mind that you will only have three attempts to pass the exam.
 People who fail to pass the exam after three tries must do additional real estate training.
 For each failed portion of the exam (national, state, or both), you will need to take an additional 30 hours of education.

 Once you receive your eligibility letter, it's time to schedule your required fingerprinting on TREC's website.
 You don't have to have a completely clean record, and even if you have criminal convictions, you still qualify if you pass the state's moral character determination process.

-You can’t schedule your pre-licensing exam until your application has been processed and you receive a TREC ID number.
-The Texas real estate exam is administered by Pearson VUE, which also handles the scheduling.
-Exams can be scheduled online by:
+Once your application has been processed and you receive a TREC ID number, you’re eligible to take the Texas real estate exam.
+The test is administered by PearsonVUE, which also handles the scheduling.

-- Creating an account using your ID
+Creating an account using your ID

-- Paying the fee
+Paying the fee

-- Picking a date, time and location
+Picking a date, time, and location

 There are testing locations across the state in most municipalities, so finding one nearby shouldn’t be difficult.
 Pearson VUE will provide additional details as far as what to expect during the exam, general requirements, and what you’ll need to bring with you on test day.

 As mentioned earlier, the Texas real estate exam is broken into two parts: a national section and a state-specific section.
 You’ll have a total of four hours to complete both sections.
 Once you’re done, you’ll get your score immediately.
 (How’s that for instant gratification?)
 Celebrate your success, but understand that the scores must be sent to the state real estate commission before a license is issued.